 - 1.1 The purpose of any Supplementary Planning Document (SPD) is to provide additional guidance on key development plan policies and how they will operate.
-The Housing Choice SPD provides advice on the Council's approach to creating and maintaining sustainable and inclusive mixed communities including affordable, market and specialised housing. - 1.2 This SPD will provide applicants, developers including housing associations and other registered providers, valuers and landowners with information about the Council's requirements, to assist them in planning new housing developments and making planning applications.

-Consultation

-- 1.3 This revised SPD will be the subject of public consultation for a period of six weeks from 9am Friday 26th August 2022 to 5pm Monday 10th October 2022. - 1.4 This SPD has been prepared in line with the requirements of the Town and Country Planning (Local Planning) (England) Regulations 2012 and on adoption will replace the 2019 Housing Choice SPD. - 1.5 A Sustainability Appraisal and Habitats Regulations Assessment Screening Report has been carried out and consulted upon for the East Staffordshire Local Plan.
-As the draft SPD supports the East Staffordshire Local Plan 2015, there is no further need to undertake a separate Sustainability Appraisal or Habitats Regulations Assessment for the SPD itself.
+The Housing Choice SPD provides advice on the Council's approach to creating and maintaining sustainable and inclusive mixed communities including affordable, market and specialised housing. - 1.2 This SPD will provide applicants, developers including housing associations, and other registered providers, valuers and landowners with information about the Council's requirements, to assist them in planning new housing developments and making planning applications. - 1.3 This SPD is a revised and updated version of the Housing Choice SPD 2019, these changes were consulted on for six weeks in the summer of 2022.
+The changes in this version of the document reflect the 2021 National Planning Policy Framework, and introduce new wording relating to First Homes and Houses of Multiple Occupation in Burton on Trent, among other changes. - On the 31st of March 2022 East Staffordshire Borough Council confirmed an Article 4 direction to remove permitted development rights for changes of use between class C3 and C4 within the settlement boundary of Burton on Trent.
+This means that from 1st of April 2023 planning permission will be required to convert a residential dwelling in class C3 to a small house of multiple occupation (class C4).
+Chapter 6 of this SPD gives guidance for applicants and planners on the considerations to take into account when considering a relevant application. - 1.5 This SPD has been prepared in accordance with the requirements of the Town and Country Planning (Local Planning) (England) Regulations 2012 and replaces the 2019 Housing Choice SPD. - 1.6 A Sustainability Appraisal and Habitats Regulations Assessment Screening Report has been carried out and consulted upon for the East Staffordshire Local Plan.
+As this SPD supports the East Staffordshire Local Plan 2015, there is no further need to undertake a separate Sustainability Appraisal or Habitats Regulations Assessment for the SPD itself.